Deep Kronecker Network: Introduction

-To this end, it is desired to develop an approach for medical imaging analysis that is able to i) adapt to low sample size limitation, ii) enjoy good interpretability, and iii) achieve the prediction power as CNN.
+To this end, it is desired to develop an approach for medical imaging analysis that is able to i) adapt to low sample size limitation, ii) enjoy good interpretability, and iii) achieve desired prediction power.
 In this paper, we develop a novel framework named Deep Kronecker Network (DKN) that is able to achieve all three goals.
-The DKN is built on a Kronecker product structure and implicitly impose a latent piecewise smooth property of coefficients.
-Moreover, the DKN allows us to locate the image regions that is most influential to the outcome and helps model interpretation.
-The DKN is general in the sense that it works for both matrix and (high-order) tensor represented image data.
-Therefore, CT, MRI, fMRI and other types of medical imaging data could all be handled by DKN.
-Furthermore, the DKN is embedded in a generalized linear model, therefore it works for both discrete and continuous responses.
+Deep Kronecker Network is built on a Kronecker product structure and implicitly imposes a latent piecewise smooth property of coefficients.
+This enables us to locate the image regions that are most influential to the outcome, facilitating model interpretation.
+Deep Kronecker Network works for both matrix and (high-order) tensor represented image data, so CT, MRI, fMRI and other types of medical imaging data could all be handled.
+Furthermore, Deep Kronecker Network is embedded in a generalized linear model, therefore it is applicable to both discrete and continuous responses.
+From these two points, Deep Kronecker Network is a general approach.

-We call DKN a network because it resembles a CNN, particularly, a fully convolutional network (FCN).
-Although DKN is started with a Kronecker structure, it could also be written into a convolutional form.
-But different from classical CNN, the convolutions in DKN have no overlaps.
+We call Deep Kronecker Network a network because it resembles a CNN, particularly, a fully convolutional network.
+While Deep Kronecker Network originates from a Kronecker structure, it could also be written into a convolutional form.
+But different from classical CNN, the convolutions in Deep Kronecker Network have no overlaps.
 This design not only allows us to achieve maximized dimension reduction, but also provides desired model interpretability.
-Interestingly, the DKN is also highly connected to the tensor regression framework of \citet{zhou2013tensor}.
-We show that the DKN is equivalent to tensor regression applied to reshaped images.
-Therefore, the three seemingly irrelevant methods: FCN, tensor regression and the DKN are connected to each other.
+Interestingly, Deep Kronecker Network is also connected to the tensor regression framework of \citet{zhou2013tensor}.
+We show that Deep Kronecker Network not only includes Zhou's tensor regression as a special case, it could also be easily implemented by applying Zhou's tensor regression on reshaped images.
+Therefore, the three seemingly irrelevant methods, fully convolutional network, tensor regression and Deep Kronecker Network could be connected.
+Finally, we implemented a real MRI analysis from Alzheimer's Disease Neuroimaging Initiative to further demonstrate the effectiveness of Deep Kronecker Network.

-The DKN is solved by maximum likelihood estimation via alternating minimization algorithm.
-The resulted loss function is highly nonconvex, however, we prove that the solutions of DKN is guaranteed to converge to the truth under a restricted isometry property (RIP).
-The proof of the theory is based on a carefully constructed power method.
-Due to the connections between DKN and FCN, our theoretical results also shed light on the understanding of FCN.
-Finally, a comprehensive simulation study along with a real MRI analysis from Alzheimer's Disease Neuroimaging Initiative (ADNI) further demonstrated the effectiveness of DKN.